Nitishjha7/adaptive-crag/README.md

 | **LLM calls per query** | **local 3.0 · web 4.0** |
 | **Ambiguous cases** — 8 half-covered questions, 3 runs each | **8/8 stable · split 4 local / 4 web** |

-Two things worth saying out loud, because the number alone flatters the system:
+Four things worth saying out loud, because the numbers alone flatter the system:

 - **100% means the labelled task is easy, not that the router is perfect.** The corpus gap is categorical by design — concepts in, vendor/pricing/news out — so